sakthiram17/gpacalculator/README.md

 ## Usage

-Visit the hosted application [here](https://sakthiram17.github.io/gpacalculator/) to start using the GPA calculator.
-Each page utilizes advanced forms with fluid animations and form validations to ensure a smooth user experience.
+Visit the hosted application [here](https://sakthiram17.github.io/gpacalculator/) to use the GPA calculator.
+Each page is implemented with React, utilizing advanced forms with fluid animations and form validations.

 ## Installation

-If you want to run the application locally or contribute to its development:
+If you want to run the React application locally or contribute to its development:

 1. Clone the repository:
    ```bash